Company Profile

 Profile of Merchant Banking Services

-The EMCO/Hanover Group specializes in matters attendant to the senior management decision-making process as well as those relating to executive compensation, litigation support, business valuations, merger/acquisition, capital sourcing and value enhancement.
+The EMCO/Hanover Group specializes in matters attendant to the senior management decision-making process as well as those relating to executive compensation, litigation support, business valuations, merger/acquisition, corporate involvements, including capital sourcing, and value enhancement.
 The EMCO/Hanover Group's principals have been extremely active in numerous industries, in a variety of capacities, both as on-line executives and senior consultants.
 Noted below, and inclusive of prior experiences, is a cross-section of such achievements and clients.
 See also List of Client Assignments under "Experts in Capital".

 EXECUTIVE COMPENSATION

-EMCO/Hanover specialists have authored various articles on executive compensation plus given testimony as a compensation specialist before the United States Tax Court (i.e.: L&B Pipe & Supply Co., Inc., wholesale/plumbing and irrigation supplies; Lumber City, a wholesaler and retailer of building products; and Norman Wright Mechanical Equipment Corp., a representative for various manufacturers of heating and air conditioning equipment).
+EMCO/Hanover specialists have authored various articles on executive compensation plus given testimony as a compensation specialist before the United States Tax Court (i.e.: L&B Pipe & Supply Co., Inc., wholesale/plumbing and irrigation supplies; Lumber City, a wholesaler and retailer of building products; and Norman Wright Mechanical Equipment Corp., a representative for various manufacturers of heating and air conditioning equipment) plus Cellceutix Corporation (trading symbol: OTC:CTIX), an IRS disputed matter regarding stock received as compensation for services rendered.

 EMCO/Hanover has also acted as an expert before the Internal Revenue and California Franchise Board i.e.: (1) B&B Surplus Inc., (2) Coast Fixtures and Liquidators, Inc. and (3) Tenneblatt Corporation).
 Other cases include: (4) R. Recht v.
 Admarketing Inc. et al (Superior Court of California, Los Angeles, Case Number: BC224171); (5) Canare Corporation v.
 Brenner et al (breach of contract, defamation and executive compensation; case number: BC 234351/CASC-LA); (6) Excel Minerals & International Cos. (now part of The Clorox Company), re: allocation of purchase price/goodwill and executive compensation (IRS Field Audit); and (7) 3300595 Canada, Inc. v.
 Richard Friedman, et al (Case Number BC 257795 (Executive Compensation plus A Complaint For Breach of Fiduciary Duty and Removal of Director) and (8) Applied Micro Circuits Corporation (AMCC), stock options (see below).

 In addition, EMCO/Hanover specialists have acted as corporate executives for a number of middle-market companies where responsibilities have included the design, writing, approval and implementation of various executive management compensation programs.
-A case involving employee stock option rights (noted above) was: Harris v.
-Applied Micro Circuits Corporation (Superior Court, County of Santa Clara, 2005 - Case Number 2-05-SC-002033) whereby a dispute arouse between a discharged employee and the Company (stock trading symbol: AMCC) as to an employee’s entitlement.
+Other compensation Court related compensation cases include: (10) a case involving employee stock option rights (noted above) was: Harris v.
+Applied Micro Circuits Corporation (Superior Court, County of Santa Clara, 2005 - Case Number 2-05-SC-002033) whereby a dispute arouse between a discharged employee and the Company (stock trading symbol: AMCC) as to an employee entitlements.
 This was the first of some 37 other employee cases about to be filed against the client Company.
-EMCO/Hanover acted as the Defendant’s expert.
+EMCO/Hanover acted as the Defendants expert.
+Other assignments involved: (11) Bennett v.
+Filter Recycling Services, et al, Riverside Superior Court Case, No. RIC 429616 plus (12) Rotating Precision Mechanisms Inc., which deals with the U.S. military regarding the manufacture/ assembly of antenna, optical, and sensor positioning systems/components.
+Here it was a review of their compensation policies and procedures plus employee amounts; and (13) Marriage of Baker, Angela and Jeffrey;Superior Court of Orange County, Ca.; Case #13D00182; Family Law - Divorce, Spousal Compensation, 2015.

 LITIGATION SUPPORT

 A cross section of involvements includes those related to the Tax Court and Chapter 11/7 situations, with the following companies and a brief description thereof: (1) court-appointed expert under a Chapter 11 proceeding for Rocket Industries, automotive parts and importer of exercise equipment re: inventory accounting procedures under GAAP standards plus (2) Bongo Jeans (Tom Trading); (3) Westward Ho Markets, as expert witness re: various union contract wage and benefit concessions; (4) Tokai Credit's expert, re: Team Nissan, automotive dealership under a Chapter 7 proposed liquidation plan; (5) U.S. Computer Systems, Inc., financial services, cablecasting-as an expert witness in a divorce matter regarding valuation of a deceased spouse's business, where the estate and prior, the ex-husband held the proxy thus gaining 51+% equity control; (6) Wilshire Industries, Inc., fireplace accessories, under a Chapter 11 proceeding; (7) Jeffrey, Corigan v.
-Smouse, Pistole in a determination of damages opinion; and (8) Maxon Industries, Inc.--transportation equipment, under a Chapter 7 "exit" petition.
+Smouse, Pistole in a determination of damages opinion; and (8) Maxon Industries, Inc.--transportation equipment, under a Chapter 7 "exit" petition; (9) The Matter of the Mark Hughes Family Trust, case number BP063500, in the Superior Court of the State of California, County of Los Angeles.

 BUSINESS VALUATIONS